IABTechLab/uid2-web-integrations/examples/google-esp-integration/with_sdk_v3/README.md

 ## Build and Run the Example Application

+### Using the VS Code Debugger

+The easiest way to try the example is to do the following:
+1. Open this repo in VS Code
+1. Click the Run and Debug tab or hit `Crtl+Shift+D`
+1. Select `Launch ESP (Chrome)` from the configuration dropdown
+1. Click `Start Debugging` or hit F5

+### Running the Docker commands manually

-The easiest way to try the example is to use the following Docker Build command:
+The other way to try the example is to use the following Docker Build command:

 ```
 docker build . -t uid2-esp-standard